MKTO: 2017–present: Canceled second studio album, disbandment, return

 On March 10, 2017, Oller announced on Twitter that the band had broken up.
 However, according to their Twitter page, they plan to release new music very soon.

 On June 12, 2018, MKTO announced on Twitter that they were back together.
 Three days later, on June 15, the band announced they had signed a new record deal with BMG.
-Following the announcement, the duo released a new single titled, "How Can I Forget" in September 2018.
+Following the announcement, the duo released a new single titled, "How Can I Forget" in August 2018.
 In June 2019, they released another single, "Shoulda Known Better".
 A third single, "Marry Those Eyes" was released on September 6, 2019.
 "Consider Me Yours" was released on November 22, 2019.
 In April 2020, MKTO released a music video for Just Imagine It.
 They also released 3 singles, "Simple Things", "Party With My Friends" and "How Much".
 "Party With My Friends" peaked at number 85 on iTunes while "How Much" peaked at number 54 on iTunes.
 On August 17, 2021, Tony Oller announced via social media that he would be moving on from the band.
-However, months after this announcement, it appears he has returned as he frequently uploads on the MKTO YouTube channel and performed a live show for Hold on til Dawnin May 2022.
-In December of 2024, Hold on til Dawn announced that they were reuniting MKTO for another benefit concert in Orlando.
+However, months after this announcement, it appears he has returned as he frequently uploads on the MKTO YouTube channel and performed a live show for Hold on til Dawn in May 2022.
+In December 2024, Hold on til Dawn announced that they were reuniting MKTO for another benefit concert in Orlando.
 On January 26, 2025, Tony Oller and Malcolm Kelley took the stage for the first time since they disbanded in 2020.

+Currently, MKTO plan to begin a new tour, with its first concert being announced for February 14, 2025, at Florida Southern College, as part of their annual Southern Takeover event.